German Football Association: 1945 to 1963

 In the aftermath of World War II, German organisations were disbanded by the allies.
 FIFA decided in November 1945 to ban the no longer existing DFB (and Japan's football association) from international competition, while the Austrian association was re-founded.
 Internationally, Germans were still represented, with Zürich-based Ivo Schricker serving as General Secretary of FIFA from 1932 to December 1950.
 In 1948, Switzerland requested FIFA to lift the ban on games against Germans, but this was denied.
 Swiss clubs played German clubs anyway, but had to cease doing so due to international protests.
 This was only changed in 1949 when The Football Association requested FIFA to lift the ban on club games.
 FIFA did so on 7 May 1949, two weeks before the Federal Republic of Germany was founded, thus games required permission by the military governments of the time.

 Due to partition into several occupation zones, and states, the DFB was legally re-founded in Stuttgart on 21 January 1950 only by the West German regional associations, without the Saarland Football Association in the French occupied Saarland, which on 12 June 1950 would be recognized by FIFA as the first of three German FAs after the war.
 At the FIFA congress held on 22 June prior to the 1950 FIFA World Cup in Brazil, the Swiss Football Association requested that the DFB be reinstated with full FIFA membership, which was granted on 22 September 1950 in Brussels.
 Thus, Germany was excluded from the 1950 FIFA World Cup and could resume international games only in late 1950.

 In the early years of the division of Germany, West Germany claimed exclusive mandate of all of Germany.
 Unlike the IOC, which granted only provisional recognition to the East Germans in 1955, demanding they participate in an All-German Olympic team (United Team of Germany), FIFA fully recognized the East German Football Association in 1952.
 Winning the 1954 World Cup was a major success for the DFB, and the popularity of the sport in Germany.

-The teams of the DFB and the Saarland were squared off in the qualifiers for the 1954 World Cup before the Saarland and its FA was permitted to rejoin Germany and the DFB in 1956.
+The teams of the DFB and the Saarland played against one another in the qualifiers for the 1954 World Cup before the Saarland and its FA were permitted to rejoin Germany and the DFB in 1956.